 As such, I’ve been genuinely curious as to where they’d go next and which projects they’d pursue.
 Last year they produced the mid-budget action film Extraction and got booked by Netflix to direct a $200 million espionage film called The Gray Man.
 That film just started filming this month with Ryan Gosling and Chris Evans and will likely release sometime next year.
 In addition to that, we now have their newest project which just released on Apple TV+, Cherry.

 Based on the autobiography of Nico Walker of the same name, the film follows a man (Tom Holland) growing up in the early 2000s at the height of the Iraq War and the American Opioid Crisis.
 After performing a tour of duty, he returns home to his wife with severe PTSD and finds himself prescribed drugs to help ease his inability to sleep.
 Through this he became addicted to opioids, started shooting heroin to soothe his withdrawal symptoms, and then began robbing banks to pay for the new habits that he shares with his wife.
+If you know someone who needs help in their battle against addiction, you can suggest them with medicines like that Online suboxone from recovery delivered.

 It’s curious to see this as the Russo Brothers’ first directorial debut after Avengers: Endgame two years ago.
 This feels almost exactly the opposite of their prior success.
 Instead of a bombastic blockbuster, we’re instead treated to a small-scale drama about addiction and war-trauma.